williaml12/Local-Voice-Control-The-Light/README.md

-# Hey Arduino, Turn on/off the light!
+# Hey Arduino, Turn on/off light!

-The **Hey Arduino, Turn on/off the light!** example triggers a LED matrix animation and turn on and off light whenever the keyword "Hey Arduino, Turn on/off the light" is detected through a microphone.
+The **Hey Arduino, Turn on/off light!** example triggers a LED matrix animation and turn on and off light whenever the keyword "Hey Arduino, Turn on the light" or "Hey Arduino, Turn off the light" is detected through a microphone.

 To use this example, we need to use **Network Mode**, as it requires a [USB-C® hub](https://store.arduino.cc/products/usb-c-to-hdmi-multiport-adapter-with-ethernet-and-usb-hub) (to connect the microphone).